Kilt,

 Do other people believe you are Scottish when seeing you in a kilt?

 It depends on where you are living, I suppose.
 In Scandinavian countries you are always addressed in the local languages, indicating that you are regarded just a country fellowman wearing a kilt.
 Almost the same is the case in Germany and Holland.
-In Southern Europe it is probably more expected that you have at least some connection to Scotland.
+In Southern Europe it is probably more expected that you have at least some connections to Scotland.
 But who in the world - except people within your own close environment - could tell that you have not?

 Should you try to "play" Scottish?

 No. To non-Scots the kilt is just a comfortable, versatile, and innovative garment.
-Accordingly you should, to my opinion, also avoid accessories too much connected with Scottish national dress like the bonnet.
+Accordingly, you should, to my opinion, also avoid accessories too much connected with Scottish national dress like the bonnet.

 Should you aim at eventually giving up trousers?